30 Rockefeller Plaza: Impact

 Architectural critic Paul Goldberger said, "Nothing is more attuned to romantic fantasies of New York than the RCA Building's black granite lobby, the Rainbow Room's ornamental framing of a 70-story view...".
 Goldberger wrote that the RCA Building's form was "made sumptuous by its mounting setbacks", contrasting with the "smaller and bulkier" International Building and other structures in the complex.
 In 2009, a Crain's New York reporter wrote: "NBC, which owns its space, lends the building a certain panache.
 So do the art, Christmas tree, gardens and immaculate condition of the center."

 As the central building of Rockefeller Center, 30 Rockefeller Plaza is widely known.
-The building was also commonly nicknamed 30 Rock, which inspired the title of the NBC sitcom 30 Rock (2006–2013).
+The building was commonly nicknamed 30 Rock, which inspired the title of the NBC sitcom 30 Rock (2006–2013).
 Additionally, numerous movies and TV series that feature Rockefeller Center in their establishing shots have used imagery of 30 Rockefeller Plaza.
 Such films have included Nothing Sacred in 1937, How to Marry a Millionaire in 1953, and Manhattan in 1979.
 Two films have also discussed the destruction of Rivera's Man at the Crossroads in the lobby: The Cradle Will Rock in 1999 and Frida in 2002.
 Race Through New York Starring Jimmy Fallon, an attraction at the Universal Studios Florida amusement park, is also based on 30 Rockefeller Plaza's design.

+Several later buildings were inspired by 30 Rockefeller Plaza and its design features, including 525 William Penn Place in Pittsburgh (also designed by Harrison & Abramovitz), the Wells Fargo Center in Minneapolis, and the NBC Tower in Chicago.
+In particular, the critics Paul Goldberger and Rick Kogan wrote that the NBC Tower's buttresses, setbacks, and vertical stripes were similar to those at 30 Rockefeller Plaza.
+Goldberger also said that the architect John Portman may have used the RCA Building as an inspiration for San Francisco's Embarcadero Center and Atlanta's Peachtree Center but that, in both cases, Portman's towers "look more like sliding planes than the sumptuous, carved-out mountain that the RCA Building's form evokes".